mixmastamyk/console/docs/why.rst

         - Curly/colored underlines
         - Hyper-links

-      (And the maintainers have been resistant to add them.)
+      (And the maintainers have been resistant to add them. :-/)

 Turns out that terminfo is a big pain in the butt and not even a full solution for all the trouble.
-The console package has implemented support, although it is new.
+The console package has implemented support however, although it is new.
 Set the environment variable, ``PY_CONSOLE_USE_TERMINFO=1`` to try it out.

-However, generally the local detection should work fine on common terminal emulators. console will default to using terminfo if it sees that the terminal is remote via an SSH connection, or the above environment variable has been set.
+However, generally the standard detection should work fine on common terminal emulators. console will default to using terminfo if it sees that the terminal is remote via an SSH connection, or if the above environment variable has been set.

 Meanwhile, over at the Cheeseshop…